serenamm/friendlyveg/_posts/2022-02-26-beet-ginger-blueberry-smoothie.md

     * 2 cups of liquid (almond milk if you want it creamy, or water if you'd prefer)
     * 2 tbsp peanut butter (optional)
   directions_markdown: |-
-    1. Peel a beet.
+    1. Wash about a thumb sized amount of ginger, as well as a beet.
-    2. Cut it into quarters.
-Put 3/4 of in the fridge - you only need a quarter for this smoothie!
+    1. Cut off a quarter of the beet.
+Put the remainder in the fridge - you only need a quarter for this smoothie!
+    2. Peel the beet, and ginger.
     3. Cut the quarter of the beet into pieces - or if you dare, don't cut it up at all.
-Your blender might be able to handle it??
+Your blender might be able to handle it!
-    4. Place (or throw) into your blender: beet, ginger, your liquid, and any fresh fruit you're using.
+    4. Place (or throw!) into your blender: beet, ginger, and your liquid of choice.
+If you're using fresh blueberries or bananas, then throw them in the blender too.
     5. Blend!
-    6. Place (or throw, but beware of the splash) into your blender: any frozen fruit.
+    6. Place (or throw again, but beware of the splash) into your blender: frozen blueberries and frozen banana, if you're using it.
     7. Blend, and enjoy!
 ---

-So gooood!!
+This blueberry ginger beet smoothie is incredible - it tastes great, and it **boosts your immune system**.
+You won't even realize it has beets in it!

+Note that this recipe requires a blender :) This [Hamilton Beach blender](https://amzn.to/3LQHLsV) is a good first blender if you're looking for one (affiliate link!).
+I often use a [Blendtec](https://www.amazon.com/Blendtec-Original-Professional-Grade-Pre-programmed-10-speeds/dp/B000GIGZXM/?&_encoding=UTF8&tag=friendlyvegbl-20&linkCode=ur2&linkId=6baf907d879fe4c3a4b5aaa17da728c0&camp=1789&creative=9325).

 <p align="center">
 <img src="/images/2022-02-26-beet-ginger-blueberry-smoothie/sideview.jpeg" width="500">
 </p>

-This reminds me of my childhood favourite.
+I first developed a love of smoothies when I was in high school.
+My ideal outing with friends involved shopping at the mall, and finishing up our day with a smoothie from Orange Julius.
+My go to smoothie order was pretty basic: strawberry banana.
+It wasn't until several years later that I discovered the joys of adding vegetables into your smoothies.

 <p align="center">
 <img src="/images/2022-02-26-beet-ginger-blueberry-smoothie/ingredients.jpeg" width="500">
 </p>

-Really important to trust the process with the sauce.
-Ketchup throws off a lot of people.
+When adding vegetables into your smoothies, it's **important to blend them up first** before adding any frozen fruit.
+The goal is to liquify the veggies - otherwise you might find your smoothie tastes grainy, which can be unpleasant.
+So blend the most fibrous products (the beet and ginger) in with the softest (the liquid and fresh fruit) to ensure a **smoother consistency**.

 <p align="center">
 <img src="/images/2022-02-26-beet-ginger-blueberry-smoothie/almond_milk.jpeg" width="500">
 </p>

-This sauce can be used for xyz.
+Once you have successfully liquified the beet and ginger, go ahead and throw in any frozen fruit you're using. **Pro tip**: use more frozen fruit for a creamier smoothie.

 <p align="center">
 <img src="/images/2022-02-26-beet-ginger-blueberry-smoothie/final.jpeg" width="500">
 </p>

-Check out other recipes I have using this sauce, and other ways to use this recipe.